Teach English in Malaysia

 There is quite a variation in the salaries offered for English teachers.
 The British Council and the international schools

-are the best paymasters.
+pay the best.
 Colleges and universities are surprisingly not the top payers.

-Jobs here will give you good experience as you are likely to be teaching foreign students as well as Malaysians and most centers have computer labs and modern facilities.
+Jobs here will give you good experience as you are likely to be teaching foreign students as well as Malaysians.
+Most language teaching centers have computer labs and modern facilities.

 Getting the Visa